johnground/cyberfox2077/README.md

 CyberFox-2077 is a comprehensive training program divided into six modules.
 Each module is crafted to guide learners through various aspects of Git, GitLab, and Ansible, with a special emphasis on applying these skills to OpenCTI projects.

+**IMPORTANT WSL NOTE**
+Windows Subsystem for linux (WSL) is not supported for this course, if you choose to use it, you incur all troubleshooting and configurations.
+Please use a native linux environment or a virtual machine running a linux distribution.

 ## Prerequisites
 1. Basic understanding of command line interfaces and text editors.
 2. Installation of Git and Docker on your machine.